Wayfair Black Friday deals 2021: Furniture, appliances and more | CNN Underscored

-Whether you’re looking to upgrade your pots and pans before cooking for a houseful of guests, have a DIY project on the books for winter, or want to elevate your sleep game with a new set of linens, Wayfair’s Black Friday Sneak Peek is officially here.
+Whether you’re looking to upgrade your pots and pans before cooking for a houseful of guests, have a DIY project on the books for winter or want to elevate your sleep game with a new set of linens, Wayfair’s Big Holiday Sale is officially here.

-You can save big with discounts like 30% off bedroom furniture, up to 70% off area rugs and bathroom upgrades for up to 50% off.
-Get an extra reading lamp for the living room with discounts up to 50% off, and then get the kitchen ready for the holiday season with small appliances upt to 40% off and essentials up to 50% off.
+You can save big with discounts like up to 40% off kitchen essentials and lighting, up to 50% off bathroom upgrades, up to 70% off are rugs and so much more.

-Read on for some of our best picks from the sale and shop them below.
-Or, head over to Wayfair for the full selection of deals.
+Read on for some of our best picks from the sale and shop them below or head over to Wayfair for the full selection of deals.

-Beachcrest Home Newtown 60-inch Double Bathroom Vanity Set ($1,329.99, originally $2,564; wayfair.com)
+Beachcrest Home Newtown 60-Inch Double Bathroom Vanity Set ($1,329.99, originally $2,564; wayfair.com)

 Give your bathroom a quick one-stop-shop upgrade with this double-vanity set, which is more than $1,000 off during the Black Friday Sneak Peek.
 The drawers and doors are designed to shut softly for early mornings, too.

-Henckels Statement 20-piece Self-Sharpening Block Set ($239.95, originally $828; wayfair.com)
+Henckels Statement 20-Piece Self-Sharpening Block Set ($239.95, originally $828; wayfair.com)

 Yes, that before-and-after pricing is correct.
 Henckels’ self-sharpening block set comes with 20 pieces for any kitchen need you might come across.
-Included are a boning knife, bread knife, chef knife, santoku knife, steak knives and more.
+Included are a boning knife, bread knife, chef’s knife, santoku knife, steak knives and more.

 Rachael Ray 10-Piece Cucina Nonstick Bakeware Set ($99.99, originally $199.99; wayfair.com)

-Racheal Ray’s bakeware has gotten top marks for years from customers thanks to its non-stick and easily cleaned surfaces.
-This set of ten pieces are all oven-safe (minus the lids) up to 450 degrees F, and you’ll get baking sheets, cake pans, loaf pans and muffin pans to help with all your holiday baking.
+Rachael Ray’s bakeware has gotten top marks for years from customers thanks to its nonstick and easily cleaned surfaces.
+These ten pieces are all oven-safe (minus the lids) up to 450 degrees Fahrenheit, and you’ll get baking sheets, cake pans, loaf pans and muffin pans to help with all your holiday baking.

 Cuisinart Professional Series 11 Pieces Stainless Steel Cookware Set ($169.96, originally $575; wayfair.com)

-This elegant 11-piece set of cookware comes with a stockpot, two saucepans, a saute pan, two skillets and a steamer basket for all your kitchen needs.
-They’re not non-stick, so you’ll have to make sure you use some oil, but they’re safe for metal utensils, have cool-touch handles and are oven- and dishwasher-safe.
+This elegant 11-piece set of cookware comes with a stockpot, two saucepans, a sauté pan, two skillets and a steamer basket for all your kitchen needs.
+They’re not nonstick, so you’ll have to make sure you use some oil, but they’re safe for metal utensils, have cool-touch handles and are oven- and dishwasher-safe.

 Delta T14259-BL Trinsic Shower Faucet ($180.53, originally $257.90; wayfair.com)

-This matte black shower head with temperature controls give showers an instant modern upgrade and go with virtually any color you already have in your bathroom.
+This matte black shower head with temperature controls give showers an instant modern upgrade and goes with virtually any color you already have in your bathroom.

 You don’t have to go full Le Creuset to have a cast-iron braiser that’ll do the same great job.
-Lodge (makers of the famously great, budget-friendly cast-iron skillet) has an excellent version of its own that’s both fantastic at roasting and baking, as well as pretty for serving.
+Lodge (makers of the famously great, budget-friendly cast-iron skillet) has an excellent version of its own that’s fantastic at both roasting and baking, as well as pretty for serving.

-Pyrex Easy Grab 6 Piece Bakeware Set ($20.12, originally $22.99; wayfair.com)
+Pyrex Easy Grab 6-Piece Bakeware Set ($20.12, originally $22.99; wayfair.com)

-‘Tis the season for leftovers, and this six-piece bakeware set is comprised of three pans that are

-made for roasting or baking, plus they come with accompanying lids.
+‘Tis the season for leftovers, and this six-piece bakeware set is comprised of three pans that are made for roasting or baking, plus accompanying lids.
 Grab it now for a cool $20.

 If you haven’t joined the air fryer cult yet, now’s the time.
 This one has enough room to cook for everyone in the family and has presets for everything from French fries to pizza and turkey.